itratos/watcher/README.md

     	list watched files on start
   -pipe
     	pipe event's info to command's stdin
+  -r
   -recursive
-    	watch folders recursively (default true) -startcmd
+    	watch directories recursively
+  -startcmd
     	run the command when watcher starts
+  -v
+  -version
+    	prints current version
 ```

-Without any arguments, it watches the current directory recursively for changes and notifies any events that occur.
+Without any arguments, it watches the current directory for changes and notifies on any events that occur.